Introduction

 Forecast Staffing Needs Based on Event Requirements

-- The type of occasion
+- The type of event

 - Venue size

-- The complexity of setups that require technical event staff
+- The resources that require staffing

 For example, a large concert typically requires a more extensive team of sound and lighting specialists compared to a corporate meeting.